karstenw/nodebox-pyobjc/README.md

 Latest changes
 --------------

+2017-07-09 Version 1.9.22 New Variable type MENU.
+See example file.
+Included scipy and matplotlib in imports.

 2017-06-18 Version 1.9.21 Added shoebot files to document types ('.bot'), color definitions can be hex strings.

 2017-06-12 Version 1.9.20 Added License from origin, isqrt,